-- A. The requirement for Competitive Procurement and written Quotations for Informal Procurements is waived for the following Purchases unless the Procurement Management Department determines that a Competitive Procurement or written Quotation is warranted in the best interest of the County for a specific Purchase:.
-The procurement thresholds established in Section 3.2 of this ordinance will determine approval authority. - 1.
-All books, periodicals, software, printed materials, photographs, film, disk or similar materials in either physical or electronic format; - 2.
-All Purchases of used Equipment having a value of \$49,999.99 or less; however, each such Purchase shall be supported by one independent estimate of value; - 3.
-Cooperative Procurement (ref: Section 3.6); - 4.
-The purchase, lease, or rental of real property, except to the extent required by State law; All purchases related to the sale, lease, or other use of real property, including appraisals and title insurance, except as required by other applicable law; - 5.
-Real estate brokering, appraisals, abstracts of titles for real property and title insurance; Single and Sole Source Purchases (ref: Section 3.9); - 6.
-Sole Source Purchases (ref: Section 3.9);Health and Social Services, including but not limited to substance abuse and mental health treatment, medical examiner services, burials and indigent patient Services, and medications for the treatment of humans or animals; - 7.
-Public utility services whose rates are determined and controlled by the Public Service Commission or other governmental authority, including but not limited to electricity, water, sewer, telephone and cable television Services; Dues and memberships in trade or professional organizations;
+- A. The requirement for Competitive Procurement is waived for the following Purchases unless the Procurement Management Department determines that a Competitive Procurement or written Quotation is warranted in the best interest of the County for a specific Purchase.
+The procurement thresholds established in Section 3.2 of this ordinance will determine approval authority. - All books, periodicals, software intended primarily for direct use by the general public, printed materials, photographs, film, disk or similar materials in either physical or electronic format; - All Purchases of used Equipment having a value of \$49,999.99 or less; however, each such Purchase shall be supported by one independent estimate of value; - Cooperative Procurement (ref: Section 3.6); - Except as required by other applicable law, all County purchases related to the sale, lease, or other interest in real property, including appraisals and title insurance; - 5.
+Single and Sole Source Purchases (ref: Section 3.9); - 6.
+Health and Social Services, including but not limited to substance abuse and mental health treatment, medical examiner services, burials and indigent patient Services, medical testing, and medications for the treatment of humans or animals: - 7.
+Dues and memberships in trade or professional organizations; - 8.
+Fees and costs of job-related seminars and training; - 9.
+Travel; - 10.
+Artists, music ensembles (bands) and other entertainment providers; - 11.
+Emergency Procurement (ref: Section 3.4); - 12.
+Procurements where another process is required by statute; - 13.
+Interlocal governmental Contracts; - 14.
+Studies conducted by institutions of higher education, such as state universities: - 15.
+Other Commodities, Services or Construction, as determined by the Board; - 16.
+Revenue-generating contracts that have a fee schedule adopted by the Board or that are non-exclusive: - Advertising;